bfirner/essays/20230304-PaperReview-DeepNetworksWithStochasticDepth.md

 82%.
 The stochastic depth paper shows a drop in test error on ImagNet of only 1% over a "basic" 152-layer ResNet with just their technique.

-The stochastic depth paper showed must larger gains in smaller datasets.
+The stochastic depth paper showed much larger gains in smaller datasets.
 Indeed, the author's lament their tiny boost.
 From the paper it is clear that they think a 1% increase is nothing great:

 > In the words of an anonymous reviewer, the current generation